chb/21cfr11pro-ig/README.md

-# FHIR Support for 21 CFR Part 11-compliant Patient Reported Futcomes
+# FHIR Support for 21 CFR Part 11-compliant Patient Reported Outcomes

 This is the repository for the FHIR 12 CFR 11 Patient Reported Outcomes Initiative (PRO) initiative supported by an FDA U24 grant.